What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 Appraisal Costs:

-The cost incurred in appraisal ( detection ) of product & process quality.
+The cost incurred in the appraisal ( detection ) of product & process quality.
+It is type of cost for quality control.

 Internal Failure Costs:

-Internal failure costs occur when the result of work is not as per requirement & captured at in-house.
+Internal failure costs occur when the result of work is not as required & captured in-house.

 External Failure Costs: